IN CINEMAS NOW

 Mute Elisa Esposito, who communicates using sign language, works as a janitor at a secret government laboratory in Baltimore during the Cold War in 1962.
 Her only two friends are her next door neighbour, Giles, a struggling gay advertisement illustrator, and her co-worker, Zelda, an African-American woman who also serves as her interpreter at work.
 When the facility receives a creature in a tank which has been captured from a South American river by Colonel Richard Strickland, the curious Elisa discovers that the creature is a humanoid amphibian and begins visiting it in secret, forming a close bond with it.
 However, General Frank Hoyt wants the creature vivisected….

 Elisa soon forms a connection with the “asset” brought into the laboratory.
-Right away, one feels like cheering that del Toro opted to use a man in a suit with CG additions rather than motion capture, and the brilliant, sensitive acting by master-of-this-art Doug Jones proves that his decision was definitely the right one.
-However, something’s immediately off with the character of Richard Strickland, who took the creature from his home and who likes to repeatedly show him who’s boss.
-While Michael Shannon is as strong as usual, Strickland, clearly intended to represent the white establishment against the respectively handicapped, gay and African-American protagonists pitted against him who are all people who’ve been pushed to the fringe of society because they supposedly have things ‘wrong’ with them, is turned into a virtual psychopath.
+Right away, one feels like cheering that del Toro opted to use a man in a suit with CG additions rather than motion capture, and the brilliant, sensitive acting by master-of-this-art Doug Jones proves that his decision was most definitely the right one.
+However, something’s immediately off with the character of Richard Strickland, who takes the creature from his home and who likes to repeatedly show him who’s boss, despite Michael Shannon being as strong as usual.
+Strickland is obviously intended to represent the white establishment against the respectively handicapped, gay and African-American protagonists who are pitted against him, all people who’ve been pushed to the fringe of society because they supposedly have things ‘wrong’ with them.
+However, the screenplay decides to not just also have him be another example of ‘toxic masculinity’ [yes, we get it Hollywood, most men are bad], but to turn him into a virtual psychopath, and a one-dimensional, cartoonish one at that.
 Just think how much stronger Toro and Taylor’s social/political point making [with obvious relevance for today] would be if Strickland had been depicted as more ‘normal’.
-They even have him make crude sexual overtones to Elisa, but she’s already ‘close’ to the creature.
+They even have him make crude sexual overtones to Elisa, but of course by now she’s already ‘close’ to the creature.

 After just three scenes of Elisa bringing the creature eggs, playing music for him and giving him a card respectively, the two get intimate, and it seems ridiculously early considering that this isn’t ‘conventional’ same-species mating we’re talking about here.
 Some vital connective scenes appear to be missing.
-But then Elisa is so keen to get laid that she selfishly floods her bathroom, possibly hoping that it will hold seven feet of water by simply closing the door and putting a towel under it, and is unconcerned when water seeps elsewhere including into the cinema.
-And, after the event [not shown], neither of her best friends seem bothered about what she’s just done.
+But then Elisa is so desparate to get laid that she selfishly floods her bathroom, presumably hoping that it will hold seven feet of water by simply closing the door and putting a towel under it, and is unconcerned when water seeps elsewhere including into the cinema.
+And, after the big ‘event’ [not shown], neither of her two best friends seem bothered about what she’s just done.
 Okay then.
 By this time I was personally very frustrated that I just wasn’t involved very much with what was taking place onscreen, despite the huge number of critics that obviously were, and the rest of the story held disappointingly few surprises aside from a bit of silly deus ex machina stuff at the end and a Cold War subplot.
-The Americans, you see, want to use the creature to help with the space race by dissecting it [I think this was explained but very vaguely], while the Russians want to kill the creature with an injection before the Americans can get to it, and Soviet spy Robert Hoffstetler is the man ordered to do the latter, but because he’s introduced as a nice guy you just know that he’s going to change sides.
+The Americans, you see, want to use the creature to help with the space race by dissecting it [I think this was explained but it was very vague], while the Russians want to kill the creature with an injection before the Americans can get to it.
+Soviet spy Robert Hoffstetler is the man ordered to do the latter, but because he’s introduced as a nice guy right away, you just know that he’s going to change sides, this in no way should count as a spoiler.

-There are fantastic moments throughout of course, a sudden transformation into a black and white musical being especially notable though the scene is over rather too quickly.
+This is still a del Toro film, so of course there are fantastic moments throughout, a sudden transformation into a black and white musical being one of the most notable.
+However, the scene is over far too quickly, so we’re not allowed to truly savour the romanticism of the moment.
 Visually The Shape Of Water could be del Toro’s most striking work, with great use of colour all over the place, from the green dominating Elisa’s apartment to the yellow of Strickland’s archetypal suburban home.
-Dan Laustsen’s cinematography is full of lovely swooping pans, while production designer Paul D. Austerberry does such a good job that you can, for example,smell the rot in those Terry Gilliam-esque basement corridors.
+Dan Laustsen’s cinematography is full of lovely swooping pans, while production designer Paul D. Austerberry does such a good job that you can, for example, virtually smell all the rot in those Terry Gilliam-esque basement corridors.
 Sound is expertly used too, like the way many early scenes tend to have something ticking away in the background, be it a clock or a machine, before this starts to malfunction as monster and girl begin to break down the barriers of ‘normality’.
 Desplat’s music is evocative throughout without becoming saccharine.
 Del Toro has obviously paid attention to how pretty much every scene would look and sound like, and the film probably does bear re-viewing just to check out all the great little details that one may have missed the first time round.

 But to my eyes del Toro has made far richer work.
-It seems that he may have got tired of his films getting a middling reception or not even being understood, so for this one he set up obvious feel-good and feel-bad ingredients and characters along with blatant social justice messaging, and with the subtlety of a sledgehammer, so that no one would be confused.
-And I could make a very long list indeed of all of the Oscar-bait elements that he very consciously seems to have worked into the movie, pressing all the right buttons, even if the basic story is probably one very close to his heart.
-Well surprise surprise, he’s succeeded in what he wanted to do, but I feel personally that he would have done a better job with this material – more subtle, more complex and more careful – if he’d made it a decade or two ago, and once the critical craze for this movie has passed, I honestly don’t think that it will be thought of anywhere near as well in years to come.
+It seems to me that he may have got tired of his films getting a middling reception or not even being understood, so for this one he and Taylor decided to set up obvious feel-good and feel-bad ingredients and characters along with blatant social justice messaging, and with the subtlety of a sledgehammer, so that no one would be confused.
+I could make a very long list indeed of all of the Oscar-bait elements that the two seem to have very consciously worked into the movie, pressing all the right buttons for all those voters who love to show how ‘right on’ they are.
+Well surprise surprise, it does seem very much that the film will win Best Picture.
+But, going against the crowd as I sometimes do, I think that all this gives a rather cynical feel to the whole exercise, even if the basic story is probably one very close to del Toro’s heart.
+I personally feel that he would have done a better job with this material – more subtle, more complex and more careful – if he’d made it a decade or two ago, in his native Spain.
+And once the critical craze for this movie has passed, I honestly don’t think that it will be thought of anywhere near as well in years to come.